Keyboard shortcuts

 3. Monitors completion: When #1 done, #2 becomes ready

-5. Enforces gates: Reviewer approval before merge
+5. Enforces gates: Reviewer approval before final completion

 Round 1: Issue #1 → ready → assigned to designer